 The Board is always conscious that higher costs of running the Society restrict the benefits it is able to pass on to its members in the form of better savings and mortgage rates.
-The Society remains an efficiently run organisation and its level of management expenses expressed as a percentage of average total assets of 1.34% (2021: 1.22%), despite increasing, was below the average in 2021 for a building society with total assets less than £1 billion.
+The Society's level of management expenses expressed as a percentage of average total assets of 1.43% (2022: 1.34%), despite increasing, was below the average in 2022 for a building society with total assets less than £1 billion.